gather-ai/gather-ai.github.io/_posts/2022-09-25-domain-generalization-part-3.md

 $$MixStyle(x) = \sigma _{mix}\frac{x - \mu (x)}{\sigma (x)} + \mu _{mix}. $$
 {: style="text-align: justify;"}

-If you look at the above formula carefully, you can realize that MixStyle does not actually create a new instance, but mixes the style of an instance into another one to make it become “new”.
-Therefore, MixStyle uses the original label $y$ of this “new” instance $x$.
+If you look at the above formula carefully, you can realize that MixStyle does not actually create a new instance, but mixes the style of an instance into another one to make it become "new".
+Therefore, MixStyle uses the original label $y$ of this "new" instance $x$.
 {: style="text-align: justify;"}

 Similar to Mixup, MixStyle is easy to implement, but where to apply MixStyle?
 Experiments showed that applying MixStyle after the first three residual blocks in a ResNet34 model gives the best results in our problem.
 Snippet 2 illustrates this setting.